altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 She pinched his cheeks and said:

-"Because you are making a scary face."
+"Because you are making a scary face."<br/>

-"Ugh..."
+"Ugh..."<br/>

 "Don't make an expression as if you are going to die.
-Aren't things going well?"
+Aren't things going well?"<br/>

-"Yiss."
+"Yiss."<br/>

 She released Regis' cheeks.

 It still stung.

-"We will win if we get into their armory?"
+"We will win if we get into their armory?"<br/>

 "...
 I think so.
-A well prepared soldier in full armor on the first day would only carry a sword by the 7th day."
+A well prepared soldier in full armor on the first day would only carry a sword by the 7th day."<br/>

 "That's true.
-It is hard to go about your day in full armor."
+It is hard to go about your day in full armor."<br/>

 "They are probably rather...
-Sleep deprived..."
+Sleep deprived..."<br/>

 "It's the same here.
-We are only doing better because of our ear plugs."
+We are only doing better because of our ear plugs."<br/>

-"Yeah."
+"Yeah."<br/>

 Because they would be conducting artillery bombardment through the night, the empire had prepared a set of ear plugs for everyone.

 To prevent the sneak attack of the enemy, they had been drilled on how to convey messages to everyone in an emergency.

 "If we suppress the armory, the enemy won't have access to their armor and pikes...
 We can't use our pikes in the mines too, but we have the advantage with our shields and armor.
-Most importantly, the enemy will definitely be in disarray."
+Most importantly, the enemy will definitely be in disarray."<br/>
-"They won't even know why the imperial army is there."
+"They won't even know why the imperial army is there."<br/>

 "Ah...
-The next step is... dividing into the team holding the enemy back, the team to suppress the main gate and the team to take the cannons."
+The next step is... dividing into the team holding the enemy back, the team to suppress the main gate and the team to take the cannons."<br/>

 After wresting away control of the cannons and the main gate, the imperial army could charge right in.

-"But they have the advantage in numbers right?"
+"But they have the advantage in numbers right?"<br/>

-"That's right, but considering the preparedness and morale, we will manage somehow."
+"That's right, but considering the preparedness and morale, we will manage somehow."<br/>

-"Are we leaving the enemy general alone?"
+"Are we leaving the enemy general alone?"<br/>

 "...
-A fort commander without his troops and cannons wouldn't matter."
+A fort commander without his troops and cannons wouldn't matter."<br/>

-"Right."
+"Right."<br/>

-"If we gain control of the cannons, it will be the empire's victory... right here..."
+"If we gain control of the cannons, it will be the empire's victory... right here..."<br/>

 Regis pointed with his finger and said:

 "...
-If we succeed in our attack, we will raise the flag."
+If we succeed in our attack, we will raise the flag."<br/>

-"And we will win?"
+"And we will win?"<br/>

 "Yes.
-If the rest of our units move in, it would be over."
+If the rest of our units move in, it would be over."<br/>

-"If we can't raise the flag?"
+"If we can't raise the flag?"<br/>

 "Then the mission would be a failure...
 We would retreat...
-And hope things would be settled with just my court martial..."
+And hope things would be settled with just my court martial..."<br/>

 "Hmmm...
-Then I have to join the first wave."
+Then I have to join the first wave."<br/>

-"Huh!?"
+"Huh!?"<br/>

-"Controlling the cannons is the most important step correct?"
+"Controlling the cannons is the most important step correct?"<br/>

-"That's true but..."
+"That's true but..."<br/>

-"Then I have to go!"
+"Then I have to go!"<br/>

 "Don't be silly Altina...
-You are..."
+You are..."<br/>

 "What?
-Are you going to say I am a girl or a child now?"
+Are you going to say I am a girl or a child now?"<br/>

-"Aren't you injured?"
+"Aren't you injured?"<br/>

-"Hmmp, I can go if I am not injured right?"
+"Hmmp, I can go if I am not injured right?"<br/>

 "...
 Ah, that's right.
 Because of the space constraint in the tunnel, the infiltration team would be limited in numbers.
 Those who can't take fight can't be in the team...
-Sir Jerome would take care of the infiltration efforts, Altina, you need to stay here and charge in with the cavalry when the flag rises."
+Sir Jerome would take care of the infiltration efforts, Altina, you need to stay here and charge in with the cavalry when the flag rises."<br/>

 The injuries were just an excuse.